Kitware/CMake/Help/manual/cmake-packages.7.rst

 completing the package.

-The generated :prop_tgt:`IMPORTED` targets have appropriate properties set to define their usage requirements, such as :prop_tgt:`INTERFACE_INCLUDE_DIRECTORIES`, :prop_tgt:`INTERFACE_COMPILE_DEFINITIONS` and other relevant built-in ``INTERFACE_`` properties.
+The generated :prop_tgt:`IMPORTED` targets have appropriate properties set to define their :ref:`usage requirements <Target Usage Requirements>`, such as :prop_tgt:`INTERFACE_INCLUDE_DIRECTORIES`, :prop_tgt:`INTERFACE_COMPILE_DEFINITIONS` and other relevant built-in ``INTERFACE_`` properties.
 The ``INTERFACE`` variant of user-defined